Why Is My Water Heater Pressure Relief Valve Leaking?

 Is It Normal for It to Leak?

-Occasional drips?
+Occasional drip?
 Not always a concern.
-If the valve releases a little water now and then, especially after the heater has been working hard (like after a long shower or laundry load), it could be doing exactly what it’s meant to.
+If the valve releases a little water now and then, especially after the heater has been working hard as water expands when water heats, especially in a closed system, it could be doing exactly what it's meant to by relieving excessive pressure.

 Constant leaking or pooling water?
 That's a red flag.